ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 ~~~~

 which shows a significant correlation between maximum age and standard
-length, p-value 0.001.
+length (P = 0.001).

 Comparative studies
 -------------------

 Many ecological and evolutionary studies rely on comparisons between
-taxa to pursue questions that cannot be approached experimentally.\
+taxa to pursue questions that cannot be approached experimentally.
+For
-Instead, one can rely on evolution to have performed the experiment
-already.
-For instance, recent studies have attempted to identify whether
+instance, recent studies have attempted to identify whether
 reef-associated clades experience greater species diversification rates
 than non-reef-associated groups (*e.g.* Alfaro et al. 2009).
 One can
 identify and compare the numbers of reef associated species in different